G7DAO/protocol/web3/flows/staker.md

     error InvalidConfiguration();
 ```

-### `STAKER-*`: It should be possible to create ERC1155 token staking pools in which the token ID is zero
+#### `STAKER-14`: It should be possible to create ERC1155 token staking pools in which the token ID is zero

 This is a specific test that there is no check for the non-zeroness of the token ID being performed on the
 creation of ERC1155 staking pools.

 ## Administration of staking pools

-### `STAKER-*`: An administrator should be able to modify any subset of the configuration parameters on a pool in a single transaction
+#### `STAKER-15`: An administrator should be able to modify any subset of the configuration parameters on a pool in a single transaction

 The current configuration of the staking pool with ID `poolID` can be viewed by calling `Pools(poolID)`.
 The return value is
 a struct of this form: